Cloud-Computing-Spring-2025/webserver-log-analysis-hive-Scheruk1701/README.md

 GROUP BY ip
 HAVING failed_requests > 3;
 ```
+- This query detects potential malicious activity by identifying IPs that have encountered multiple failed requests (HTTP 404 or 500 errors).
+It filters IPs with more than 3 failed requests.

 #### f) Analyze Traffic Trends
 ```sql
 SELECT substr(`timestamp`, 0, 16) AS minute, COUNT(*) AS request_count